JadaWoods626/C_Sharp-Projects/README.md

-# C_Sharp-Portfolio
+# C# and .NET Framework Projects

-These are the projects that I have using C# and .Net Framework.
+Welcome to the C# and .NET Framework Projects repository!
+This repository houses a variety of small projects and practice applications that have been created using C# and the .NET Framework.

-Projects:

-Car insurance:
+### Car Insurance

-This project is an MVC web application that is built like a car insurance website.
+This MVC web application simulates a car insurance website.
+Through this project, you can explore the implementation of various web components and features associated with car insurance services.

-Twenty One Card Game:
-A simple and fun console app that takes the card game 21 to a new level.
+### Twenty-One Card Game

+Experience a new twist on the classic card game 21 with this console application.
+The Twenty-One Card Game project offers an enjoyable and straightforward gameplay experience right in your terminal.

+## Conclusion

+Feel free to explore any of the projects in this repository by accessing their respective folders.
+Each project comes with its own set of instructions and documentation to guide you through its functionality and features.